web-engineering/web-engineering-textbook/source/pair_programming.md

 ### git config

-see git config --help

-* three Levels:
-* for a single repository ./.git/config
-* for one user ~/.gitconfig
-* --global
-* for the whole system /etc/gitconfig
-* --system

-### git config file
+The configuration of git is saved on three levels:
+For the repository you can find the configuration in the file `.git/config`.

+You can set your own user-specific settings with the command line switch `--global`.
+They will be saved to `~/.gitconfig`.

+And with the command line switch `--system` you can set global settings that will be saved to `/etc/gitconfig`

+This is what a `.git/config` file might look like:

 ```
 [user]
-    name = Brigitte Jellinek + Mr. Hyde
+    name = Brigitte Jellinek + Xaviar Hyde
     email = xhyde.lba@fh-salzburg.ac.at

 [core]